Looooopy/developer-images/docs/howto/windows/ssh-agent.md

-# Utilize SSH Agent on Windows from WSL2
+# SSH Agent Forwarding on Windows to WSL2

 How to setup SSH Agent on Windows and use it from WSL2 Ubuntu.